-All candidates for the Bachelor of Music in performance degree must include the study of pedagogy in their major performance area as part of their curriculum.
-Piano majors should take at least one course in the Piano Pedagogy sequence (MUS 275, 276, 277, 278).
-Non-piano majors should take two semester hours in Applied Pedagogy (MUS 279).
+All candidates for the Bachelor of Music in performance degree must include the study of pedagogy in their major performance area as part of their curriculum, earning two semester hours in Applied Pedagogy (MUS 279).

 Student-composed works must be produced under the guidance of a qualified University of Mount Union faculty member.
 Compositional study should be undertaken the semester before the proposed performance as a registered independent study.